bottlerocket-os/bottlerocket-project-website/content/en/1.13.x/concepts/updating-bottlerocket.markdown

 ### SSM

-If your Bottlerocket nodes are registered with AWS Systems Manager (SSM), you can use SSM Automation Documents to update your Bottlerocket nodes.
+If your Bottlerocket nodes are registered with AWS Systems Manager (SSM), you can use SSM Command Documents to update your Bottlerocket nodes.

-#### SSM Automation Document: Update Bottlerocket
+#### SSM Command Document: Update Bottlerocket

-SSM Automation Documents allow you to specify shell commands to run on target nodes.
+SSM Command Documents allow you to specify shell commands to run on target nodes.
 In our case, we will use the `aws:runShellScript` SSM Action to run the `apiclient update` command on our Bottlerocket nodes.
 Please see the [`apiclient` documentation](https://github.com/bottlerocket-os/bottlerocket/blob/develop/sources/api/apiclient/README.md#update-mode) to learn more about `apiclient update`.